 Jordan’s experience with terrorists incidents and threat suggests that measures against terrorism, whether national or international in nature, are unlikely to be fully effective in the absence of appropriate political action to deal with legitimate grievances or double standards in dealing with national unrest or international crises.
 The government is aware that issues of inequality, discrimination, and controversial foreign policies may lie behind or contribute to the radicalization of its political opponents, thus their possible resort to terrorism.

 This paper aims to highlight the main characteristics of Jordan’s response to terrorism, in particular, its distinctive approach to counterterrorism post-9/11.
 The main argument advances a less often considered response option that addresses political capabilities, what Martha Crenshaw terms “de-legitimation,” that is, policies and practices designed to decrease the legitimacy of the terrorists or undermine their political support.
 I contend that the way in which the government has dealt with its political opponents and critics is a vital element of its legal strategies and antiterrorism practices.

 Jordan, Counterterrorism, Terrorism

 Jarrar, Abeer Ghazi, "Combating a Religious Radical Ideology v.
 Suppressing Islamic Opposition: Jordan’s Approach to Counterterrorism" (2009).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 26.
+26.